NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_RDM-Reuse/27-data-reuse.md

 * **Further documentation**
     * Is the research purpose/(hypo-)thesis well documented?
     * Is it documented whether the data are raw or processed?

+# Data Provenance
+The provenance of research data can be defined as “a documented trail that accounts for the origin of a piece of data and where it has moved from to where it is presently” {% cite National_Library_of_Medicine:2022 %}.
+As suggested by Schröder et al. 2022, it can be accounted for by answering questions based on the W7 provenance model {% cite Schroder:2022 %}:
+* W1: Who participated in the study?
+[List of all researchers involved in an experiment and their affiliations]
+* W2: Which biological and chemical resources and which equipment was used in the study?
+[Resources and the equipment used in an experiment including all details such as the lot number and the passage information]
+* W3: How was a particular file created?
+[Sequence of activities that led to the creation of a particular file]
+* W4: When was an activity conducted?
+[Date and time point of a particular activity, its duration]
+* W5: Why was the experiment done?
+[Objective]
+* W6: Where was the experiment conducted?
+[Institution where the experiments was conducted]
+* W7: What was the order of the stimulation parameters in a particular experiment?

 # Data discovery